Citizenship and Immigration Status Requirements for all Programs

 Purpose:

-This section explains how to determine an alien’s “date of entry” into the United States.
-It describes which groups of aliens are subject to the five-year bar on receipt of federal means-tested benefits.
+This section explains how to determine an immigrant’s “date of entry” into the United States.
+It describes which groups of immigrants are subject to the five-year bar on receipt of federal means-tested benefits.
 Finally, it describes how to determine the date on which the five-year bar begins.

 Clarifying Information - WAC 388-424-0006